What’s my benefit for physical and occupational therapy?

-Maintenance therapy, or therapy which helps you maintain your functional level and prevent regression, is not covered by HMSA.
-Moreover, your HMSA therapy benefits are not designed to restore you to the level of physical or sports activity you had before your illness or injury, nor do they include care for chronic conditions.
+Maintenance therapy, or therapy which helps you maintain your functional level and prevent regression, isn’t covered by HMSA.
+Moreover, your HMSA therapy benefits aren’t designed to restore you to the level of physical or sports activity you had before your illness or injury, nor do they include care for chronic conditions.

 I understand my therapy services may require precertification.
 How does that work?